Agent-Hellboy/flask-hedcrypt/README.md

 ---------

 - [ ] write configuration parameters for the extension.
-- [x] file encryption and decryption support using symmetric key encryption
+- [x] file encryption and decryption support using symmetric key encryption.
-- [ ] API for PGP(preety good privacy)
+- [ ] API for PGP(preety good privacy).
-- [ ] coming up with the use case for API support to use asymmetric key encryption
+- [ ] coming up with the use case for API support to use asymmetric key encryption.
-- [ ] write UnitTest for file encryption and decryption
+- [ ] write UnitTest for file encryption and decryptio.
 - [ ] Writing deceroter class for flask-sqlalchemy model class.
-- [x] Store Derived Key in metadata of every file uploaded (For now PDF files).
+- [x] Store Derived Key in metadata of file (For now PDF files).
+- [ ] Use pytest to write tests for the package.

 **Contributing**
 ----------------